 - At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.

 - Get vaccinated before you travel.

-Not all medications available over the counter or by prescription in Australia are available in other countries.
+Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some, such as sleeping tablets and medication containing codeine, may be illegal or restricted, even if prescribed by an Australian doctor.

 Before you leave Australia, check if your medication is legal in each country you're travelling to and find out if any quantity restrictions or certification requirements apply.
 Consult your doctor about alternatives well in advance of travel

 Take legal prescription medicine with you so you remain in good health.
 Carry copies of your prescription and a dated letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.